ay-lab/FitHiChIP/README.md

 			4.2) Interactions.sortedGenDist.bed: The interactions are sorted in increasing order of distance between the interacting segments.

-			4.3) FitHiC_EqOccBin: If -b and -e options are set 0 (please refer to the section "Execution"), this folder contains the significant interactions generated by FitHiC when no bias correction is used.
+			4.3) FitHiC_EqOccBin: If the options (C.6) and (C.7) are set 0 (please refer to the section "Execution"), this folder contains the significant interactions generated by FitHiC when no bias correction is used.

 				4.3.1) Bin_Info.log: File listing the bins employed in FitHiC 4.3.2) *.interactions_FitHiCPass1.bed: Lists all interactions along with their probabilities, P and Q values.
 				4.3.3) *.interactions_FitHiCPass1_FILTER.bed: Lists the significant interactions by applying an FDR threshold (Q value threshold) of 0.01
 				4.3.4) *.interactions_FitHiCPass1_FILTER_WashU.bed: The significant interactions are converted to this text file, which can be used for display on WashU epigenome browser.

-			4.4) FitHiC_EqOccBin_BiasCorr_"NUM1"_"NUM2"_b"0/1"_e"0/1": If any of the options -b and -e is 1, this folder is created with the input values described in the section "Execution".
+			4.4) FitHiC_EqOccBin_BiasCorr_"biaslowthr"_"biashighthr"_b"0/1"_e"0/1": This directory is generated when any of the options (C.6) and (C.7) is 1.

+					If option (C.6) = 1, the folder name has '-b1' as a substring.
+					If option (C.7) = 1, the folder name has '-e1' as a substring.

 					Contents of this folder are similar to the folder "FitHiC_EqOccBin"

 Contact